jlafayette/gleam-snek-game/README.md

 ## TODO Ideas

-- Refactor
-  - Have draw functions product list of svg elements and a z-index for each one.
-Sort them by z-index and draw them separately.
-This will allow for parts of exit to be behind and in front of snake without intermixing the code for drawing each one.

-- Minor polish
-  - draw edge wall on top of snake (except for exiting state)
-  - have snake over exit background for exit but behind exit lines

 - Food
   - Add food spawn sound maybe (bubble pop kind of sound)
   - Adjust spawns so that a certain number of food on board is prioritized